Friedrich Gulda: Jazz, free music and composition

 In 1956, Gulda performed and recorded at Birdland in New York City and at the Newport Jazz Festival.
 He organized the International Competition for Modern Jazz in 1966, and he established the International Musikforum, a school for students who wanted to learn improvisation, in Ossiach, Austria, in 1968.
 From the 1950s on Gulda cultivated a professional interest in jazz, writing songs and free improvisation or open music improvisations.
 He also recorded as a vocalist under the pseudonym "Albert Golowin", fooling music critics for years until it was realized that Gulda and Golowin were the same person.
 He played instrumental pieces, at times combining jazz, free music, and classical music in his concerts.
 He once said:

 In jazz, he found "the rhythmic drive, the risk, the absolute contrast to the pale, academic approach I had been taught."
 He also took up playing the baritone saxophone.

-In the 1960s, Gulda wrote a Prelude and Fugue with a theme suggesting swing.
-Keith Emerson liked Gulda's Fugue so much, that he often performed it in Emerson, Lake & Palmer concerts in the 1970s, and a studio version was also issued on Emerson, Lake & Palmer's The Return of the Manticore.

 In addition, Gulda composed "Variations on The Doors' 'Light My Fire'" (aka 'Variationen über "Light My Fire" (von Jim Morrison)') for solo piano, and released it in 1971 on Track 11 (LP disc 1, side 2, track 1) of "The Long Road To Freedom (Ein musikalisches Selbstporträt in Form eines Lehrgangs)".
 An earlier instrumental rock-style piano/bass/drums trio version (sans any of the complex Gulda composed and improvised variations...) of 'Light My Fire' can also be found on Gulda's album As You Like It (1970), an album that also includes standards such as "'Round Midnight" and "What Is This Thing Called Love?", as well as Gulda's classic "Blues For H.G. (dedicated to Hans Georg Brunner-Schwer)."

 From the late 1960s through the 1980s – while continuing his straight-ahead swing and bop-based jazz (often in European Jazz big bands, which he often organized yearly) performances and recordings, and his classical performances and recordings, he also performed and/or recorded (often using a custom electrically amplified clavichord, percussion instruments, and a bass recorder wooden flute) with a wide range of musicians involved in Free improvisation, including: Cecil Taylor, Barre Phillips, Ursula Anders, John Surman, Albert Mangelsdorff, Stu Martin, and Fritz Pauer.
 Gulda spoke of a fascination with the boundaries in music, believing all music to have worth, regardless of how society judged it.
 He believed experiments in what he called 'free music' were wonderful musical experiences, even if nobody else believed it was music.
 One such experiment was a performance in which he and Ursula Anders would both improvise whilst nude and shouting about being mad.